jfcieslak/graphql-mongo-query/README.md

 ```
 #### `merge` (optional, default: `true`)

-If set to true, `keywords` and `values` from options will be merged with defaults.
+If set to true, `keywords` and `resolvers` from options will be merged with defaults.
 Otherwise they will overwrite the defaults.

 ## Examples: